intuition-dev/mbCLIx/src/README.md

     You can use npm instead of yarn anytime.

-Note: we use a native sqlite driver.
-It needs gyp, or python v2.7 during install
+Note: We use a native sqlite driver.
+It needs `yarn global add node-gyp@latest`, or python v2.7 during install

+Notes:
-Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm)
+- It is best to install node via via nvm (https://github.com/nvm-sh/nvm)
-Note: if changed node version you may need to do this first:  `sudo yarn global remove mbakex`
+- If node version changed, you may need to do this first:  `yarn global remove mbakex`
+- I use yarn > v2.x, but npm should work

 [Git Repo](http://git.metabake.net)